trueos/trueos-docs/trueos-handbook/postinstall.rst

 Once any selections are made, input the password associated with the selected user and press :kbd:`Enter` or click the :guilabel:`blue arrow` to login.

+.. tip:: It is possible to change keyboard layouts during an active desktop session using the included :guilabel:`fcitx` utility

 .. index:: troubleshooting
 .. _Installation Troubleshooting: